 The HGA Award includes a certificate of accomplishment and a handwoven ribbon.
-Award winners receive further acclaim through publication in Shuttle Spindle & Dyepot, HGA’s quarterly award-winning magazine*, and an opportunity to have their work appreciated by an international readership of fiber artists, enthusiasts, and collectors.
+Award winners will have their work published in Shuttle Spindle & Dyepot, HGA’s quarterly member magazine, so it may be appreciated by our international readership of fiber artists, enthusiasts, and collectors.

-- Exhibitions or fashion shows must be juried or entries judged for awards.
+- Exhibitions or fashion shows must be juried.

 - Mixed media shows must include an appreciable number of fiber art pieces.